-Long-term debt

-At the end of the current fiscal year, the Town had total General Obligation bonds outstanding of \$17,865,000.
+Long-term debt.
+At the end of the current fiscal year, the Town had total General Obligation bonds outstanding of \$24,505,000.

 The Town maintains an "Aa2" rating under the new global rating schedule from Moody's Investor Services for general obligation debt.
 Its Bond Anticipation Notes received a rating of MIG1 (Moody's Investor Grade 1).
-The Town engaged Standard & Poor's for a rating on the 2019-2020 and S&P rated the Town AA+.
+The Town engaged Standard & Poor's for a rating beginning with the 2017-18 refunding issue and S&P rated the Town AA+.
+The Town has continued to utilize S&P for bond ratings.